typedb/typedb-ml/kglib/kgcn/README.md

 ## Methodology

-The ideology behind this project is described [here](https://blog.grakn.ai/knowledge-graph-convolutional-networks-machine-learning-over-reasoned-knowledge-9eb5ce5e0f68).
+The ideology behind this project is described [here](https://blog.grakn.ai/knowledge-graph-convolutional-networks-machine-learning-over-reasoned-knowledge-9eb5ce5e0f68), and a [video of the presentation](https://youtu.be/Jx_Twc75ka0?t=368).
 The principles of the implementation are based on [GraphSAGE](http://snap.stanford.edu/graphsage/), from the Stanford SNAP group, made to work over a **knowledge graph**.
 Instead of working on a typical property graph, a KGCN learns from the context of a *typed hypergraph*, **Grakn**.
 Additionally, it learns from facts deduced by Grakn's *automated logical reasoner*.
 From this point onwards some understanding of [Grakn's docs](http://dev.grakn.ai) is assumed.

 #### How do KGCNs work?